 Point source emissions, as compiled in the first step, can represent sectors of a national inventory either fully or partly.
 Where a sector includes no point sources the whole sector is represented by diffuse emissions only.
 Where points represent part of a sector the quantity of the remaining emissions needs to be calculated using the subtraction methodology and are to be considered as diffuse emissions.

-Different methodologies to identify the diffuse shares of the national emissions (CLRTAP) which are not covered by the reporting to E-PRTR have been developed in the past.
+Different methodologies to identify the diffuse shares of the national emissions which are not covered by the reporting to E-PRTR/IED have been developed in the past.
 In all approaches, firstly the different categorisations (NFR for CLRTAP and Annex I of the E-PRTR Regulation) used for reporting requirements have been analysed.
 Based on this correlation of activities (link NFR – E-PRTR) several subtraction methodologies have been applied.
 An overview of different procedures can be found in Theloke et al., 2009.

-In some cases, a review of different datasets (e.g. E-PRTR inventory versus CLRTAP inventory) can reveal that the total or sector specific E‐PRTR emissions of some countries exceed the emissions officially reported by the same countries to CLRTAP (e.g. CEIP, 2010).
+In some cases, a review of different datasets (e.g., E-PRTR inventory versus CLRTAP inventory) can reveal that the total or sector specific E‐PRTR emissions of some countries exceed the emissions officially reported by the same countries to CLRTAP (e.g. CEIP, 2010).
 If this occurs, a straightforward subtraction cannot be used.
 Instead of developing potentially complicated procedures to overcome this problem, it is strongly advised to first try to solve the issue before moving further in the process of spatial disaggregation of emissions.
 As the problem might occur due to different reasons and as it is impossible to provide a check list covering all causes, only some general guidance can be given in this section.

 In most cases, exceedances of national totals by point emissions are caused by: